Did you know that buying herbs and spices in bulk is an excellent way of saving money while stocking your pantry?

 - Start by taking inventory of the spices you already have on hand.

 - Weed out any spices that have passed their prime.
 Generally speaking, any ground spices over 1 year old should probably be tossed.
 They begin to lose their potency after about 6 months.
 Although I always use the highly scientific “sniff test” to gauge freshness, and determine if I should keep or toss.

-The 25 Essential Spices for your Pantry
+Essential Herbs and Spices for Your Pantry

 - Bay Leaves